 The transportation sector is one of the largest contributors to U.S. greenhouse gas (GHG) emissions.
 New York City’s school bus system transports about 150,000 students daily.

 In New York City, low-income communities and communities of color are exposed to higher levels of air pollution compared to other communities.
 The addition of pollution from buses adds another concern for these communities.
 The high exposure of air pollution leads to respiratory health illnesses like asthma and bronchitis.
 In order to improve air quality in our most vulnerable neighborhoods, our school buses should be electric.
 Electric school buses provide a host of potential benefits to the quality of service, health, environment, and utility infrastructure.
 The initiative to require all school buses to be electric is a step in the right direction to alleviate the unequal distribution of harmful air pollution.

-Read the Op-Ed making the case for replacing dirty diesel school buses with electric school buses to stop poisoning our children, bus drivers, and the communities they live in with deadly diesel fumes.
-Op-Ed
+Now we are focused on ensuring this law is funded, implemented, and enforced.
+We have also joined a national coalition, the Alliance for Electric School Buses, and serve on the steering committee, working to advance similar legislation in other states and at the federal level.
+And you can read an Op-Ed we co-authored last year, making the case for replacing dirty diesel school buses with electric school buses to stop poisoning our children, bus drivers, and the communities they live in with deadly diesel fumes.
+Read the Op-Ed here.